Member support and advice

 Our officers are here to support you in conflict-resolution situations.
 We understand the processes, and can help with mediation by liaising with staff, management and the department.

 If necessary, we also provide free, comprehensive legal support and representation.
-We can refer you to one of our industrial officers, who are all qualified lawyers, if you require more specialist legal assistance.
+We can refer you to one of our industrial officers if you require more specialist legal assistance.

 We advocate for you industrially, too – fighting for the best pay and conditions for educators with every enterprise agreement.
 We’ve got a strong history of improving conditions for our members, like our historic win of up to 45% more pay for disability workers, or pay parity for early childhood teachers and school teachers, or stopping TAFE teaching loads from being increased from 800 hours to 1200 hours.